bihor/camaliga/Documentation/Changelog/Index.rst

             AddPublicResourcesViewHelper: addSlash-argument activated again.

             TCA-Bugfix for TYPO3 10.
+10.5.0      Now for TYPO3 11.3 too.
+Support for TYPO3 9 removed.

-10.4.3      Use the Openstreetmap-API for finding a position is now possible too.
+            Use the Openstreetmap-API for finding a position is now possible too.

             Breaking: Template Fractionslider removed!
 Template nanogallery2 added.